 A castle was erected in the area around 1240.
 The town started to grow around the protective fortress.
 At the beginning of the 1300s, the town was ceded to the Rosenberg family.
 After 300 hundred years of rule, they left an undeniable mark.
-Krumlov is known as the “Town of Five-Petalled Rose” in honor to the family’s coat of arms.
+Krumlov is known as the “Town of Five-Petalled Rose” in honor of the family’s coat of arms.

-Later, the town passed to the Habsburgs, Eggenbergs (that is how the brewery in town is called) and Schwarzenbergs.
+Later, the town passed to the Habsburgs, Eggenbergs (that is how the brewery in town is called), and Schwarzenbergs.
 After World War I, the town formed part of Czechoslovakia.
 The town regained its old splendor once Communism rule ended in the region.
-Nowadays, the Krumlov is visited by people from all over the world.
+Nowadays, Krumlov is visited by people from all over the world.

 Related: Things to Do in Old Town Prague

 The main square is the heart of the city.
 This big space houses the Town Hall, Plague Column, and Visitor’s Center.
 It is the place to find banks, ATMs, and public restrooms.
 There are several benches where you can sit down, people watch, enjoy a pastry, or indulge with an ice cream cone.
 Make sure you appreciate the colorful façade of the many buildings lining the four sides.

 After the castle, this is the second architectural landmark of the town.
 Its spire is seen from most points on the ground.

 Cesky Krumlov is a town blessed with many spectacular views.
 However, I urge you not to miss the terrace or viewing platform located next to the Regional Museum.
 I loved the views from here!